AnwarMzee/Shopping-website-/README.md

-# Shopping-website-
+# ShoppingWeb
-This is a practice for web development one
+This is a class project on how to use html to crete websites.
+This is a shopping site